Sigma Harmonics: Plot

 Sigma is accosted one day by the mysterious Man in Black, and upon returning home finds the world changed for the worse and no-one recognising him except for Neon.
 The two discover that someone has released demons from the Great Clock and this caused a change in time.
 Using his power and the Great Clock, Sigma travels with Neon into the past, solving the murder of a household member, which is also being investigated by different versions of Rin Yukiha.
 With each murder mystery, another is committed, with the culprit being a demon disguised as one of the Kurogami clan.
 The initial masterminds are the two vengeful demons Dixon and Christie, who have been directing events in each timeline.
 At the close of the fifth mystery, Sigma defeats and returns Dixon and Christie to the Great Clock.
 At the same time, Neon vanishes from existence, with only Sigma remembering her.

-Sigma finds out that the truth antagonist is Rin Yukiha, who doubled as the Man in Black; his true identity is Rin Housui, the reincarnation of a half-demon created by the family who unwittingly unleashed demons into the world and suffered retribution from the Kurogami clan.
+Sigma finds out that the mastermind is Rin Yukiha, who doubled as the Man in Black; his true identity is Rin Housui, the reincarnation of a half-demon created by the family who unwittingly unleashed demons into the world and suffered retribution from the Kurogami clan.
 Housui reveals and he and Sigma are Tuners, beings created by either the gods or demons to manipulate history, and that Sigma is the product of an alternate timeline.
 Neon was also a Tuner created to help correct events, and Sigma's success meant she was no longer needed.
 Through the demons released from the Great Clock, Housui has been manipulating Sigma into creating a timeline where demonic forces are victorious and the Kurogami line is extinct.
-Signa, with help from Neon's lingering spirit and surviving Kurogami members, defeats Housui and uses his Tuner powers to rewrite history a final time, creating a peaceful world for everyone including himself and Neon.
+Sigma, with help from Neon's lingering spirit and surviving Kurogami members, defeats Housui and uses his Tuner powers to rewrite history a final time, creating a peaceful world for everyone including himself and Neon.